Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Discrete adjoint equations

 where $\delta \Jd^d_m$ corresponds to the change in $\Jd$ due to $d$-th change of $R$ in cell $m$.
 Converging again the perturbed solution $W+\delta W^d$ leads to the change $\delta \Jd^d_m$ in the function of interest.
 As the four changes in $R$ are linearly independent, Giles and Pierce define the adjoint vector at cell $m$ as the solution to (\ref{e:physpre}) so, using the perturbation terms in (\ref{e:deltaR}), we obtain \bea (\Lambda^1_m, \Lambda^2_m, \Lambda^3_m, \Lambda^4_m) &=& - (\delta \Jd_m^{1}, \delta \Jd_m^{2},\delta \Jd_m^{3}, \delta \Jd_m^{4}) \times \nonumber \\ &&\ds\frac{1}{\epsilon} \left(

 \right). \eea

-\clmy{The residual perturbation $\delta R$ has thus been physically defined thus giving a physical meaning to the local discrete adjoint vector.
-The adjoint vector is intrinsic to the system of equations for which a similar demonstration can be done, and we can expect similar solutions from different discretizations when the cell size tends to zero.
-Let us finally note that not only the $\Lambda$ components is of physical significance, but also $(\Lambda\cdot\delta R^d)/\epsilon$.}
+The residual perturbation $\delta R$ has been physically defined thus giving a physical meaning to the local discrete adjoint vector. \clon{The adjoint vector is intrinsic to the system of equations for which a similar demonstration can be done, and we can expect similar solutions from different discretizations on the same mesh}.

-Finally, Giles and Pierce \cite{GilPie_97} have noted for continuous adjoint that the third perturbation does not alter the pressure field for inviscid flows and hence \cltw{leaves} the drag and lift unchanged.
-From the expression of this perturbation, it is then straightforward to prove that lift and drag continuous adjoint fields satisfy all over the fluid domain the following equation: \beq \psi_1 = H \psi_4. \eeq
+Finally, Giles and Pierce \cite{GilPie_97} have noted for continuous adjoint that the third perturbation does not alter the pressure field for inviscid flows and hence leaves the drag and lift unchanged.
+From the expression of this perturbation, it is then straightforward to prove \cltw{that the} lift and drag continuous adjoint fields satisfy all over the fluid domain the following equation: \beq \psi_1 = H \psi_4. \eeq

 This property may be compared to (\ref{e:adjcdom4}) and is seen to be well satisfied in the numerical adjoint fields (see \S~\ref{sec:xp_naca_tra_adj_sol}).
-The fourth perturbation $\delta R^4$ also preserves the static pressure at the source term location but the authors of \cite{GilPie_97} prove that, contrary to $\delta R^3$, for arbitrary flow conditions, it does preserve neither the static pressure field nor the streamtube structure of the base flows (in particular, the mass flux varies downstream the source term in the corresponding streamtube of the original flow).
+The fourth perturbation $\delta R^4$ also preserves the static pressure at \cltw{the location of the source term} but the authors of \cite{GilPie_97} \cltw{proved} that, contrary to $\delta R^3$, for arbitrary flow conditions, it \cltw{does not preserve the static pressure field nor} the streamtube structure of the base flows (in particular, the mass flux varies downstream the source term in the corresponding streamtube of the original flow).